Table of Contents

 It’s also a good idea to have a shot of the place at the start of the segment to set the scene.

 10. Check to see if the story is flowing

 Once you’re done, go through each page carefully, from the first page of the album to the very last, and feel if the arrangement of the photos tells a continuous story of the day.
 Make sure all the transitions are done smoothly and there’s no gap in the story.

 And there you have it!

 One last tip…

 When designing your wedding album, you might feel overwhelmed with the abundance of options, from the materials, cover, layout, and many more.
 When you’re not sure what to choose, go for a classy and timeless look.
-You're going to keep wedding album in the years to come, so don’t pick something that will be outdated in a few years.
+You’re going to keep the wedding album in the years to come, so don’t pick something that will be outdated in a few years.

 If you’re a busy person but you still want to design your own personalised wedding photo album, Photojaanic can help you simplify things with the selections we have.
 All you have to do is choose the details (size, theme, layout), upload your selected photos, and we’ll do the printing and delivery.
 If you have any questions, don’t hesitate to contact us at email@example.com.